auth0/auth0-flutter/auth0_flutter/README.md

 ### Configuration

-`auth0_flutter` needs the **Client ID** and **Domain** of the Auth0 application to communicate with Auth0.
+`auth0_flutter` needs the **client ID** and **domain** of the Auth0 application to communicate with Auth0.
 You can find these details on the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/).
 If you are using a [custom domain](https://auth0.com/docs/brand-and-customize/custom-domains), use the value of your custom domain instead of the value from the settings page.

 > ⚠️ Make sure that the [application type](https://auth0.com/docs/configure/applications) of the Auth0 application is **Native**.
 If you don’t have a Native Auth0 application already, [create one](https://auth0.com/docs/get-started/create-apps/native-apps) before continuing.